clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 Optional Arguments:
-    -c --chunk          log/write checkpoint (if not provided, will default to 10,000) -l --log            whether to print a message indicating the progress (default False) -h --help           show the help message and exit -v --version        show the current version number and exit
+    -c --chunk          log/write checkpoint (if not provided, will default to 10,000) -l --log            whether to print a message indicating the progress (default False) -m --metadata       whether to attempt automatic metadata retrieval for TSV to JSON converstions (default True) -h --help           show the help message and exit -v --version        show the current version number and exit
 ```